coreysabia/AWS-Elasticsearch-Web-Performance-Shipper/README.md

 # endpoint_web_speed
- Visualize how long it takes for endpoints on your network to load the web with this dynamic, lightweight data shipper.
+Programatically ship endpoint web browser preformance data to an AWS Elasticsearch Service endpoint.

 This project is currently under Development.
-Please check back later.
+Please check back soon.

-Every 5 min
-Selenium boots, and tries to fully load 5 different
+Selenium boots, and tries to fully load different websites, collects Preformance Timings listed below and shipps them to an AWS Elasticsearch Service.

 Flow of Performance Timings on Web Browsers: